Graehm/unit-2-project/README.md

 ## Prerequisites
 In preperation for this app to run and test on your device, you must have these packages and apps downloaded:
 - node
-- nodeman (download globally - Linux and Mac users must use "sudo npm i -g nodemon)
+- nodemon (download globally - Linux and Mac users must use "sudo npm i -g nodemon)
 - postman
 ## App Set Up
 Follow these steps to launch the app: